gfernandescwb/dbvsg/README.md

-# DBVSG - Database Versioning Snapshot Git
+# DBVSG - Database Versioning Snapshot

 DBVSG is a database versioning and auditing system that works like Git for SQL tables.
 Each write operation creates a snapshot (commit) of the table's full state, allowing rollback, merge, restore, and checkout operations — all with full traceability.